 Although at first the polluted weather or the warmth of the air would make anyone omit Ahvaz from his to visit list in his travel to Iran, on the other hand, you should note that Ahvaz has two UNESCO world heritage sites and worth's at least one day of your journey.

 To get to Ahvaz, you can either use an airplane or train.
 For the airplane, there are daily flights from Tehran, Shiraz, and Isfahan and weekly flights from Dubai, Kuwait City, and Mashhad.
 For the train, there are daily trains from Tehran, Khorramshahr, and Bandar Imam Khomeini and for your return three trains part from Ahvaz to Tehran daily.

 You can also travel to Ahvaz by bus or car too, but the best and easiest way to reach Ahvaz is by airplane.

 During the period of Omavi and Abbasides Caliphs, Ahvaz city flourished and became the center for the cultivation of sugar-cane.
-But at the end of the 3rd century AH due to upheavvals of Saheb-ol-Zanj it witnessed a decline.
-Later on efforts were put for recapturing its fame, but in the mid 9th century AH, the destruction of its large dam further more intensified the decline of the city from the former position that it was used to enjoy.
+But at the end of the 3rd century AH due to upheavals of Saheb-ol-Zanj it witnessed a decline.
+Later on, efforts were put for recapturing its fame, but in the mid-9th century AH, the destruction of its large dam furthermore intensified the decline of the city from the former position that it was used to enjoy.

-The construction of the Suez Canal, improved trade and shipping on Karoon River, and reformation of Bandar-e-Naseri as a port during the Qajar era, once again caused flourishing of Ahvaz, and its name was changed to Naseriyeh.
-During Pahlavi period, the city was re-gained its old name,i.e.,'Ahvaz'.
-At present it plays an important role regarding the cultural, economical and industrial fields in Iran as well as being one of the highly populated areas of the province.
+The construction of the Suez Canal, improved trade and shipping on Karoon River, and reformation of Bandar-e-Naseri as a port during the Qajar era, once again caused the flourishing of Ahvaz, and its name was changed to Naseriyeh.
+During Pahlavi period, the city was regained its old name,i.e.,'Ahvaz'.
+At present, it plays an important role in the cultural, economic and industrial fields in Iran as well as being one of the highly populated areas of the province.